zhfe99/mocgui/README.md

 # FAQs
-### how to load more data?
+### How to load more data?
 - All the mocap data are located under `data/cmu`.
 In this package, I have put a folder `data/cmu/S02` containing all the sequences performed by subject S02.
 You can download more data from the website of the [CMU Motion Capture dataset](http://mocap.cs.cmu.edu) and put the files in a similar structure as the folder `data/cmu/S02`.

+### How to show one frame of a mocap data?
+- At the end of `demoMoc.m`, you can find an example of showing one frame of a mocap data.

-### how to get the coordinate of a mocap data?
+### How to get the coordinate of a mocap data?
 - The function `cmuMoc` creates a structure variable named `wsMoc`, which contains all the mocap data for one sequence.
 In particular, `wsMoc.QC` is a `3 x nJ x nF` matrix, containing the 3D coordinate of `nJ` joints of a `nF`-length motion capture data.
 You can check the code `demoMoc.m` for the example.

-### how to show one frame of a mocap data?
-- At the end of `demoMoc.m`, you can find an example of showing one frame of a mocap data.

 # Copyright